Firefighters work to put out severe fire inside Queens deli; subway temporarily affected

-MASPETH, Queens (WABC) -- Firefighters are on the scene of a fire tearing through a deli in Maspeth, Queens.
+MASPETH, Queens (WABC) -- Firefighters were on the scene of a fire that tore through a deli in Maspeth, Queens.

 Officials say flames shot through the roof of the Metro Deli on Metropolitan Avenue at around 7:30 a.m.
 Wednesday.